changlinli/shuangrimu/posts/elm-extensible-unions.md

 giant message type for everything that lives in its own file.
 NoMap's compromises around type safety also damage 3.

-Extensible union types give us all three.
+Extensible union types give us all four.
 Even though I chose to _It's not an all-in decision, I can pick and choose._ I could easily have undone any of those choices by simply inlining the function or type wherever it's used.
 For example, I could decide that `updateDrinkSelectionElement` doesn't need to